 It should be noted that legally blind Americans are eligible for Social Security Disability Insurance (SSDI) benefits.
 There is criteria that is used when the Social Security Administration (SSA) considers someone legally blind, including whether his or her vision is 20/200 or worse.
 There are also eligibility considerations made based on whether or not a person’s vision problems affect both eyes and whether his or her impairment can be corrected or improved.

 We suggest contacting a Tulsa Social Security Disability attorney if you have questions about collecting SSDI, as there are very specific qualifications when it comes to eligibility.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers